 Driven by the desire to tell the stories thatsurround him, he immersed himself in photography.
 With a university degree incommunication, he sought to train himself in photography to try to learn moreand improve his artistic approach.
 Participating in the Congo in Conversationproject by Finbarr O'Reilly and the Carmignac Foundation was for him a gatewayto photojournalism, with the other photographers of the project, he improvedthe quality of telling a story in images.

 One of his first published subjects was oncharcoal "Makala".
 "A large part of my city uses charcoal whichhas a major effect on the environment because it comes directly from theexploitation of wood from the Virunga National Park.
 For me it was important totell this story to show what is happening in my region, but it was not easy tomake the photo report because of the presence of armed groups that occupy theforests and are the first producers of charcoal."

-After the exhibition of Congo in Conversation in Paris, I was contacted by Getty Images and began covering news from eastern Congo as a freelance contributor.
-One of the first stories I covered was the assassination of Italian ambassador in February 2021.
+After the Congo in Conversation exhibition inParis, he was contacted by Getty Images and he started covering the news ofeastern Congo as an independent contributor.
+One of the first stories hecovered was the assassination of the Italian ambassador in February 2021.

-May 2021, I covered the eruption of theNyiragongo volcano for Agence France-Presse and my work was published worldwide, including in The New York Times, CNN, RFI, USA Today, The IrishTimes and on the front page of Canada's The Globe and Mail.
-In the weeks after the eruption, I continued to work on regular assignments forAFP and on commissions with several NGOs and UN agencies.
+In May 2021, he covered the eruption of theNyiragongo volcano for Agence France-Presse and his work was publishedworldwide, including in the New York Times, CNN, RFI, USA Today, The IrishTimes and on the front page of the Canadian daily The Globe and Mail.
+In theweeks following the eruption, he continued to work on regular assignments forAFP and on commissions from several NGOs and UN agencies.

 I continue to work in close collaboration with Finbarr O'Reilly on upcoming stories and projects.